Kwiziq community member

 9 July 2018

 Poner vs Poder?

 Why is it pones but puedes?
 Both words start with "po."

-This relates to:Conjugate poner in El Presente (present tense) -
+This question relates to:Spanish lesson "Conjugate poner in El Presente (present tense)"

 Kwiziq language super star

 There are certain verbs that undergo vowel changes when they are conjugated in the present.
 These verbs aren't grouped depending on how they are written.
 It is random verbs.
 So these two verbs "poner" and "poder" both have stem-changes but different ones:

 Test your Spanish to the CEFR standard